 The College’s series of professional concerts provides pupils and members of the local community with the opportunity to experience world-renowned artists in an intimate and informal atmosphere.
 Recent performers have included the Dominic Alldis Trio, violinist Thomas Gould, singer James Newby accompanied by Joseph Middleton, and the King’s Singers who performed with the Chapel Choir in St Saviour’s Church as part of the College’s 150th anniversary celebrations.
 Watch the video below:

-Further details of forthcoming events may be found in the Arts Brochure.
+Further details of forthcoming events may be found in the Michaelmas term Arts Programme